-Note: In the case of a corporation that is an integrated oil company, amounts amortized under section 291(b)(2) are treated as a deduction under section 263(c) when completing line 28a.
+Note: A corporation that is an integrated oil company completes line 28a by treating amounts amortized under section 291(b)(2) as deductions under section 263(c).

-Line 28a.
+Line 28a

 If the property was placed in service before 1987, enter the total expenses after 1975 that:

-• Were deducted by the taxpayer or any other person as intangible drilling and development costs under section 263(c) (except previously expensed mining costs that were included in income upon reaching the producing state); and

-• Would have been reflected in the adjusted basis of the property if they had not been deducted.
+- Were deducted by the taxpayer or any other person as intangible drilling and development costs under section 263(c) (except previously expensed mining costs that were included in income upon reaching the producing state); and - Would have been reflected in the adjusted basis of the property if they had not been deducted.